Deploy user layers

 Select System > User Layer Storage Locations.
 A list of file shares is displayed, except for the appliance’s main file share.

 Select Add Storage Location, and enter a Name and Network Path for the new location.

 On the Confirm and Complete tab, select Add Storage Location.

 Once the storage locations are added, you must set security on the user layer folders.

 Configure security settings on user layer folders

-A domain administrator must set the security on each user layer folder must be set to the following values by a domain administrator:
+A domain administrator must set the security on each user layer folder to the following values:

 |Setting name||Value||Apply to|